quaja-abu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 chmod 007 hello => this command is used to add no permission to owner and group and all the permission for other users for the file hello"

 chmod 753 hello => this command is used to add -rwxr-x-wx permission for the file hello"

+chmod --reference=olleh hello => this command is used to sets the mode of the file hello the same as olleh